AravindhPandiyan/Parkinsons_FOG/docs/logger_config.md

 - The rotated files are stored in the "logs" directory.

-- Maximum log file size is set to 10 MB.
+- Maximum log file size is set to 1 MB.

 Classes
 -------

 `MaxSizeRotatingFileHandler(filename: str, maxBytes: int, delay: int = 0)`
-:   MaxSizeRotatingFileHandler a custom file handler that rotates log files based on their size.
+:   MaxSizeRotatingFileHandler is a custom file handler that rotates log files based on their size.

     Initializes the MaxSizeRotatingFileHandler.

-    Args:
+    Params:
-        filename: The path to the log file.
+        `filename`: The path to the log file.

-        maxBytes: The maximum size of each log file in bytes.
+        `maxBytes`: The maximum size of each log file in bytes.

-        delay: A delay in seconds for file opening.
+        `delay`: A delay in seconds for file opening.

     ### Ancestors (in MRO)